 Other Important Information

 Do you homeschool?
 Asphodel-Norwood Public Library can help!
-Along with books we have on varied subjects at several grade levels, we can use Inter-Library Loan to get you items on subject matter we don’t currently carry; we can extend due dates for projects (just let us know when you borrow the item how long you need it for); a quiet room for studying if you need a less distracting area.
+Along with books we have on varied subjects at several grade levels, we can use Inter-Library Loan to get you items on subject matter we don’t currently carry.
+We can extend due dates for projects (just let us know when you borrow the item how long you need it for).

 - Asphodel-Norwood Public Library Catalogue: check our catalogue for items on subjects you are covering.
 If you need a specific title and it is not in our collection, ask us about Inter-Library Loan.